matsuzaka-yuki/Docs-Mizuki/docs/en/3.special/anime.md

 ## Modifying the Anime List

-To add, delete, or modify anime information, directly edit the `animeList` array:
+To add, delete, or modify anime information, directly edit the `AnimeItem` array:

 1. **Add Anime**: Copy an existing anime object and modify its properties
 2. **Modify Anime Information**: Directly modify the property values of an existing anime object